Bloc/portfolio-iro/_posts/2017-03-06-software-dev-goals.md

 ---
 layout: post
-title: My goals as a software developer
+title: My Goals as a Software Developer
 ---

 For my first blog post, I would like to lay out the goals I have as a software developer.